 It’s always fun to read those 1 star reviews.
 Some of them are pretty funny and you’ll find people giving a product a 1 star review because the package ripped in the mail or they left their charcoal smoker grills out in the rain and it rusted.

 From what I can see, people complain about the hatch getting warped by the heat.
-The poor quality of the water try to charcoal bowl.
-The door doesn’t stay shut for a lot of people because there’s no hinge on it.
-People say that they have to wedge a pole in the ground to keep it shut…
+The poor quality of the water tray.
+Several people complained about smoke leaking.

 If you go on the BBQ forums you’ll find that many people modify their charcoal smoker.
-You can purchase one like this for $100 and throw a few dollars into modifying it make it better than the Weber for less than the price of one.
+You can purchase one like this for not a lot of money and throw a few dollars into modifying it – maybe even make it better than the Weber for less than the price of one.
 So, don’t be too deterred by the negative reviews because what do you really expect for this price?

-If you want a high quality charcoal smoker then you’re going to have to pay over $300 but you won’t need to make any modifications.
-If you only use your charcoal smoker once in a while then I would go with this less expensive vertical charcoal smoker because I loved it and never have any of the problems that people are complaining about.
+If you want a high quality charcoal smoker then you’re going to have to pay over $350 but you won’t need to make any modifications.
+If you only use your charcoal smoker once in a while then I would go with this less expensive vertical charcoal smoker because it’s a fair option.

 Getting Started: How to Use a Charcoal Smoker